buhrmi/shitcoinswap/README.md

 <a href="https://circleci.com/gh/djshitcoin/tokenstudio/tree/develop" alt="Build Status"><img src="https://img.shields.io/circleci/project/github/djshitcoin/tokenstudio/develop.svg" /></a>

 TokenStudio automates every aspect of your ICO, ITO or STO across many supported platforms.
-It manages airdrops, user wallets, news postings, etc.
+It comes complete with an integrated trading engine, so you can instantly list your token and start generating volume.

 ## Features